-In 2017 our overall loan portfolio grew 10.3%, helping to fuel a 10.4% increase in net interest income and illustrating that loan demand remains healthy in our market.
-Furthermore, this growth was achieved without sacrificing the underwriting standards that have made us a leader among our peer group of banks.
-Our asset quality remains strong as our allowance for loan losses stands at 1.30% of total loans.
+Our overall loan portfolio grew 4.3%, which combined with growth in net interest margin, produced a 14.2% increase in Net Interest Income.
+The exceptional underwriting standards that have made us a leader in asset quality among our peer group of banks continued to guide loan generation and loan portfolio administration.
+Our asset quality remains strong as our allowance for loan losses at year end stood at 1.2% of total loans.